aeon-toolkit/aeon/docs/developer_guide/testing.md

 Alternatively, input a number to run on that many cores i.e. `-n 4` to run on 4 cores.

-`aeon` also has some custom configuration options in its [conftest.py` file](https://github.com/aeon-toolkit/aeon/blob/main/conftest.py).
+`aeon` also has some custom configuration options in its [`conftest.py` file](https://github.com/aeon-toolkit/aeon/blob/main/conftest.py).
 There are:
 - `--nonumba` - Disable `numba` compilation if true
 - `--enablethreading` - Skip setting various threading options to 1 prior to tests if true
 - `--prtesting` - Set the PR_TESTING flag
+- `--check-soft-dependency-skips` - Fail the tests which are skipped by soft dependency checks and skip all other tests.
+Only use this in an environment where the soft dependencies are installed

 ## Tracking test coverage